 Professor Freeman’s 2018 Conferences

-Professor Freeman will be presenting at the three workshops which form part of the dissemination events for the British Academy project on Outcomes for Objecting Children under the 1980 Hague Child Abduction Convention (see Research page for details).
+Professor Freeman presented at the three workshops which formed part of the dissemination events for the British Academy project on Outcomes for Objecting Children under the 1980 Hague Child Abduction Convention (see Research page for details).

-Professor Freeman will present the findings from her British Academy project on Outcomes for Objecting Children under the 1980 Hague Convention, together with Associate Professor Nicola Taylor, at the 21st Annual Family Law Conference of Miller Du Toit Cloete and The University of Western Cape in Cape Town, South Africa in March 2018, and will be presenting a pre-conference Institute at the Fifth Annual Conference on the Association of Family and Conciliation Courts which will be held in Adelaide, Australia in August 2018.
+Professor Freeman presented the findings from her British Academy project on Outcomes for Objecting Children under the 1980 Hague Convention, together with Associate Professor Nicola Taylor, at the 21st Annual Family Law Conference of Miller Du Toit Cloete and The University of Western Cape in Cape Town, South Africa in March 2018, and will be presenting a pre-conference Institute at the Fifth Annual Conference on the Association of Family and Conciliation Courts which will be held in Adelaide, Australia in August 2018.
+She has also been invited to deliver a Lecture on her research at The 18th National Family Law Conference in Brisbane, 2-5 October 2018.

 She has already received other invitations to give guest lectures and conference papers during 2018.
-Please check these pages for further information.
+Please check these pages for further information about other guest lectures and conference papers as details become available.

 Professor Freeman’s 2017 Conferences